 Muddy riding can be a touchy subject, as it’s a regional issue.
 If your trails handle moisture well and have adequate drainage or you have specific trails that are extra rocky and perfect for the wet days, get out and ride.
 However, if you ride somewhere with clay-like dirt, it will probably turn into a thick peanut-butter consistency when wet, and dry like concrete after the sun comes out.
 Know how the trails where you live handle moisture and avoid riding in places where you will cause trenches and ruts in the mud.

 Additionally, Trail Crew Manager, Ethan Edman at NWA Trailblazers in Bentonville, Arkansas explains that if you live somewhere with a bounty of winter riding, pay attention to freeze-thaw cycles.
 “A lot of damage happens during the winter months when soil expands and contracts under the varying statuses of water in the soil,” he explains.
 This means that when a trail is frozen solid, the dirt has expanded beyond where it sits in the summer, and as things warm the water in the dirt thaws and turns to mud.
 Short-term, this means you can cause muddy ruts as the soil thaws, but longer-term this also loosens the dirt and can cause the trail to degrade prematurely

 7. Disrespecting the area

 Disrespect can come in a host of different ways.
-For Trek Trails builder, Vance McCaw, this can be doing burnouts in a gravel parking lot, or shouting advice while he’s working on the trail, for others it might mean parking outside of designated spots or riding with a bad attitude toward other trail users and builders.
+For Trek Trails builder, Vance McCaw, this can be doing burnouts in a gravel car park, or shouting advice while he’s working on the trail, for others it might mean parking outside of designated spots or riding with a bad attitude towards other trail users and builders.
 Be kind to others on the trail, appreciate the work that goes into your ride, and keep positivity in mind.